Place du Jeu de Balle

 The Place du Jeu de Balle (French, /fr/; "Ball Game Square") or Vossenplein (Dutch, /nl/; "Foxes' Square") is a square in the heart of the Marolles/Marollen district of Brussels, Belgium.
 Since 1873, it has held a famous flea market, known as the Old Market.

 The area around the square is characterised by the presence of restaurants and typical Brussels cafés.
 It can be accessed from Brussels-Chapel railway station, the metro and premetro (underground tram) station Porte de Hal/Hallepoort (on lines 2, 4, 6 and 10), as well as the bus stop Jeu de Balle/Vossenplein (on lines 48 and 52).

-Etymology
+Toponymy

-As its French name indicates, the Place du Jeu de Balle was originally intended for the practice of balle pelote or jeu de balle, a traditional ball game similar to modern handball that was particularly popular in 19th-century Brussels.
+As its French name indicates, the Place du Jeu de Balle was originally intended for the practice of balle pelote or jeu de balle, a traditional ball game similar to Frisian handball that was particularly popular in 19th-century Brussels.
 Its Dutch name, Vossenplein, refers to the Société du Renard (vos meaning "fox" in Dutch), a former locomotive and machinery factory established in 1837, whose site the square was built on, and to which the Rue des Renards/Vossenstraat is nowadays the only other reference.